Oden: Japan

-Oden in Shizuoka uses a dark-colored broth flavored with beef stock and dark soy sauce, and all ingredients are skewered.
+Shizuoka oden uses a dark-colored broth flavored with beef stock and dark soy sauce, and all ingredients are skewered.
 Dried and ground fish (sardine, mackerel, or katsuobushi) and aonori powder are sprinkled on top before eating.

 Udon restaurants in Kagawa Prefecture in Shikoku almost always offer oden as a side dish, to be eaten with sweet miso while waiting for udon.